Last Updated on: July 25th, 2017

 As you can see, eventually, word gets around.

 As a result of these recommendations, I ended up with two new editing projects, which proves that testimonials are powerful and can definitely lead to more sales/clients/customers. 🙂 They did in my case!

 Testimonials and Referrals

 I earn money through AdSense.
-I earn money from my web host, Abivia.
+I earn money from web hosting providers.
 I earn money through donations.
 I earn money by selling my books.
 And I earn money through selling my services and products to others.

 (Yeah, I’ve come a long way since buying my laptop in January of 2013!) 😉

 To grow my editing business, I gave away free editing each month for about four months.
 I set up a page that explained how people could win.
 I linked to that page at the beginning and end of every blog post I wrote.
-(I have since removed them all links, as the offer no longer stands).
+(I have since removed all those links, as the offer no longer stands!).

 I don’t give away services for free anymore.
 I’m an established business, and I know what my time is now worth.
 However, I still keep my rates competitive and fair.
 Because I’m now more business-oriented, my income is steadily increasing each month. 🙂

 But don’t despair.
 Keep reading for a special offer!